Blazorise/Blazorise.Articles/news/2025-12-12-release-notes-200/post.md

 - **Renamed Input Components**: Components like `TextEdit`, `DateEdit`, and `FileEdit` are now renamed to `TextInput`, `DateInput`, and `FileInput`.
 - **Extended Color Variants**: for Background and TextColor utilties.
 - **FluentUI Theme Generator**: dynamically generate FluentUI themes.
+- **Autocomplete Validation Refactor**: now behaves as any other input component.

 Dive deeper below to discover the full potential of these features.